mattermost-community/mattermost-bot-sample-golang/README.md

  - Connect and listen to WebSocket events for real-time responses to messages
  - Post a message to a channel

+This sample is intended as an instructive sample and simplified to demonstrate key concepts.
+This is not intended to be production code.

 ## Setup Server Environment

 1 - [Install](http://docs.mattermost.com/install/requirements.html) or [upgrade](https://docs.mattermost.com/administration/upgrade.html) to Mattermost server version 3.5+, and verify that the Mattermost server is running on [http://localhost:8065](http://localhost:8065).

-This Bot Sample was tested with Mattermost server version 3.5.0.
+This Bot Sample was tested with Mattermost server version 3.5.1.

 2 - Create a team for the Bot to run.
 If you have an existing team, you may skip this step and replace `team_name` with your existing team in subsequent steps.
 ```